The rules of the competition are straightforward.

 - A member may hand their images to another member to bring along for entry on a competition evening.
-Please email the Competition Secretary with the name of member bringing the image and the title.
-This enables us to double check that we have all images on the night.
+Please email the Competition Secretary with the name of the member bringing the image and the title.
+This enables us to double-check that we have all images on the night.

 - Images may have been taken at any time but cannot be entered more than once.

-Occasionally in camera and photographic society competitions image which are montages, triptychs, or images could be considered more of a ‘graphic design’ piece are presented.
-Whilst still eligible be aware that what will be judged is the whole impact and story telling – specific credit is not given for it just being a set of three images.
+Occasionally, in camera and photographic society competitions, images that are montages, triptychs, or images that could be considered more of a ‘graphic design’ piece are presented.
+Whilst still eligible, be aware that what will be judged is the whole impact and storytelling – specific credit is not given for it just being a set of three images.

 Definition of Wildlife and Nature